‘Animal Crossing: New Horizons’ September update starts new season

 As Animal Crossing: New Horizons reaches its September update, Nintendo have outlined what players can expect to find in-game during the beginning of the Fall season.

 With the change of seasons is a host of new bugs, fish, crafting components and recipes to obtain.
-Players can now hunt the island for insects such as crickets or monarch butterflies to add to their collection, before taking to the seas and rivers to capture unique new fish such as the cherry salmon.
+Players can now hunt the island for insects such as crickets or monarch butterflies to add to their collection, while taking to the seas and rivers can capture unique new fish such as the cherry salmon.

 See all the new features coming to Animal Crossing: New Horizons below: